What is the purpose of the program?

 - Community control is a form of intensive supervised house arrest, including surveillance on weekends and holidays.
 Offenders are restricted to their residence, with the exception of being allowed to work, attend treatment, visit the probation office, and limited other occasions that must be approved in advance by the community control officer.

 - Parole is a post-prison supervision program where eligible inmates have the terms and conditions of parole set by the Florida Commission on Offender Review (FCOR), an agency separate from the department that was formerly known as the Florida Parole Commission.
 The period of parole cannot exceed the balance of the offender's original sentence.
 Under parole, the offender is to be supervised in the community by Department of Corrections probation officers under specific conditions imposed by the FCOR.
-Only offenders sentenced for offenses committed prior to October 1, 1983, can be eligible for parole, as it was abolished for all offenses committed after that date but remained possible for capital murder until May 1994 and for sex offenses until 1995.
-Even so, there are still more than 4,000 inmates in prison who remain eligible for parole.
-As of September 2019, 4,095 inmates met parole eligibility criteria and 424 offenders were on parole supervision.
+Only offenders sentenced for offenses committed prior to October 1, 1983, can be eligible for parole.
+Even so, there are still more than 5,000 inmates in prison who remain eligible for parole.
+As of June 2020, 3,959 inmates met parole eligibility criteria and 424 offenders were on parole supervision.
 Parole violations are reported by probation officers to the FCOR, which makes the final determination whether to continue the offender on supervision, modify the conditions of supervision, or revoke the supervision and return the offender to prison.

 - Conditional release requires mandatory post-prison supervision for inmates who are sentenced for certain violent crimes, such as murder, manslaughter, and sexual offenses, and who have had a previous commitment to a state or federal institution or have been convicted as a habitual offender or sexual predator.
-As of June 2019, there were 2,978 releases on conditional release supervision.
+As of June 2020 there were 2,945 releases on conditional release supervision.
 Upon reaching their release date with accrued gain time, an inmate is placed on conditional release to serve up to the remainder of their sentence.
 The FCOR imposes the conditions of supervision on offenders released to conditional release supervision, while Department of Corrections' probation officers provide supervision.
-In Fiscal Year 2018-19, the commission set the conditions for 5,311 offenders scheduled to be granted conditional release supervision.
+In Fiscal Year 2019-20, the commission set the terms and conditions for 5,317 releases.
 Conditional release violations are reported by probation officers to the FCOR, which makes the final determination whether to continue the offender on supervision, modify the conditions of supervision, or revoke the supervision and return the offender to prison.
-In Fiscal Year 2018-19, the commission made 1,527 revocation determinations and issued 1,907 arrest warrants.
+In Fiscal Year 2019-20, the commission made 1,443 revocation determinations and issued 1,853 arrest warrants.

 - Addiction recovery is a form of supervision for certain offenders released from a state correctional facility, convicted of a crime committed on or after July 1, 2001, when the offender has a history of substance abuse or a substance addiction and participated in any drug treatment.
-As of June 2019, there were 269 offenders on addiction recovery supervision.
+As of June 2020, there were 240 offenders on addiction recovery supervision.
 The FCOR imposes the conditions of supervision on offenders released to addiction recovery supervision, which include substance abuse treatment and random drug testing to monitor substance abuse.
-In Fiscal Year 2018-19, FCOR set the conditions for 1,064 offenders scheduled to be granted release into the program.
+In Fiscal Year 2019-20, FCOR set the conditions for 1,035 offenders that were placed in the program.
 Supervision is provided by Department of Corrections' probation officers.
 Addiction recovery supervision violations are reported by probation officers to the FCOR, which makes the final determination whether to continue the offender on supervision, modify the conditions of supervision, or revoke the supervision and return the offender to prison.

 How long are offenders on community supervision?